Who we are and what we do

 We are legislated by the provincial government of Ontario and are responsible for administering the Workplace Safety and Insurance Act, 1997 (WSIA).
 We are completely funded by employer premiums, and to a lesser degree, the income we earn on our investments.
 The province does not provide us with any funding.
-We are a trust agency that is governed by an independent board of directors made up of representatives from employers, workers and others.
+We are a trust agency that is governed by an independent board of directors made up of representatives from employers, employees, workers and others.

 Schedules 1 and 2